Anubhavdevv/php_lottery_system/README.md

-LOTTERY MANAGEMENT SYSTEM IN PHP to choose lucky winner from the lottery DRAW
+LOTTERY MANAGEMENT SYSTEM IN PHP to choose LUCKY WINNER from the lottery DRAW